Anupriya1729/Blog-Application/README.md

 </em>
 <br>
 <pre>
-Frontend - HTML, CSS and
+Frontend - HTML, CSS and Bootstrap
-some bootstrap snippets from- https://getbootstrap.com/docs/4.0/getting-started/introduction/#starter-template Backend - Python
+Backend - Python & Django
-Framework - Django
 Database Used- SQLite
 </pre>
  SQLite is Django's default database, you can also use other databases like-PostgreSQL, MySQL, and Oracle, without disturbing the models .